 - JAG: In "Dungaree Justice", a female sailor passed out in a bar and at closing time, the owner helped her out to her car.
 When she woke up, she discovered that she had been raped.
 Some of her shipmates decide to exact vengeance on the bar owner, who they assumed to be the perpetrator.
 However the bar owner is proven to be medically impotent.
 The real perpetrator turns out to be one of the shipmates who didn’t like having females serving in the navy.

 - This shows up a few times on the original Law & Order.

-- Replacement Scrappy Nick Falco shows up after his short run as a suspect and his determined efforts to clear his name repeatedly pooch the investigation.
+- Nick Falco shows up after his short run as a suspect and his determined efforts to clear his name repeatedly screw up the investigation.

 - One episode sees a war widow's infant child die in a fire while they're sleeping at a recruitment office that gets firebombed.
-Activist vigilantes repeatedly aid the investigation and the police are very, very grateful for their very helpful help.
+Activist vigilantes repeatedly impede the investigation, much to the frustration of the police.

 - In Mass Effect 2, Cerberus feeds the authorities false information on at least one and probably multiple occasions to give Shepard a chance to get in and investigate sensitive situations before anyone else shows up.